-How long do dermal filler results last?
+How long do results from dermal fillers last?
 That’s probably the most common question I hear at my San Francisco practice.
-The answer may be a bit more complicated than patients expect, because, as I explain to my patients, maintenance treatments can extend the results indefinitely.
+The answer may be a bit more complicated than patients expect, because, as I explain to them, maintenance treatments can extend the results indefinitely.

 Several factors influence a filler’s longevity, including the filler material, its consistency, the area of the face where it’s injected, and the speed at which each patient’s body metabolizes fillers.
 Patients may ask about getting semi-permanent fillers, such as silicone, Bellafill®, or autologous fat injections (using the patient’s own fat).
 But we tend to avoid using permanent fillers because they don’t provide the types of results that patients want, and because they aren’t reversible.
 Instead, we prefer long-lasting fillers that I can reverse if needed.

 How long do fillers last around the eyes?

 Results using a hyaluronic acid-based filler can last 12 months or even longer when treating the tear trough area under the eyes.
 Restylane is a common choice for under the eyes because it’s firm enough to support the thinner skin in that area.